 People who live at high altitude have higher levels of EPO than people who live closer to sea-level.
 So for a sea-level dwelling athlete to ensure that they also have high levels they must spend at least some time at altitude.

 Interestingly, the majority of athletes tend to live at high altitude (when training for an event) but actually perform their training at low-altitude.
 This is because training at high altitude actually leads to poor performances .
 The philosophy is known as live high/train low.

 If they can't do this or don't want to leave home they can simulate the effects of living at high altitude by sleeping in a hypoxic tent.
 This is a tent where the oxygen levels have been altered to simulate high altitude.

 Some up-market gyms have hypoxic chambers where their members can train at high altitude-like conditions but this misses the point.
 As mentioned earlier, you train at low-level and live at high altitude for best results.

-This is why athletes use hypoxic tents to sleep in, rather than train inside a hypoxic tent.
-So you can avoid your gym’s brand new hypoxic chamber as well as the elevation masks.
+It is for this reason that athletes use hypoxic tents to sleep in, rather than train inside a hypoxic tent.
+So you can avoid your gym's brand new hypoxic chamber as well as the elevation masks.